Ad

 • discovering our culture and heritage

 Once fall arrives, you will be enchanted by the striking colours of the leaves.
 This is the ideal season for trekking.
-To take full advantage of this season, cycle along the Petit Témis bike trail, hike part of the International Appalachian Trail or try your hand at wind sports in the Îles de la Madeleine.
-And don't forget to breathe in the crisp, fresh fall air!
+To take full advantage of this season, cycle along the Petit Témis bike trail, hike part of the International Appalachian Trail or try wind sports in the Îles de la Madeleine.
+Enjoy the crisp, fresh fall air!

-In the winter, snowmobile along our 6000 kilometres (3750 miles) of trails, ski in the Chic-Choc Mountains or observe the baby seals on the fast ice surrounding the Îles de la Madeleine.
+In the winter, go for a ride on our 6000 kilometres (3700 miles) of snowmobile trails, ski in the Chic-Choc Mountains, enjoy a stay at a multi-activity site or observe baby seals on the ice surrounding the Îles de la Madeleine.

 What should I pack for my trip?

-The contents of your suitcase will depend, of course, on the season and the purpose of your visit to Québec maritime.
-Generally, informal and casual attire is acceptable for almost all occasions.
+The contents of your suitcase will depend, of course, on the season and the purpose of your visit to the maritime regions of Québec.
+Generally, casual and informal attire is acceptable for almost all occasions.
 Very few restaurants require semi-formal dress.

 In the summer, pack light clothes as well as a windbreaker, several pairs of pants and a couple of warm sweaters.
 These will keep you comfortable during cooler nights or when participating in activities at sea or at altitude.
 Sandals and comfortable shoes (for hiking) are also recommended.
 The following is a more specific list of items to pack in the summer: